rebelsky/sams-assorted-musings-reflections/nystrom.md

 privilege, and credited that.
 I can't imagine how frustrating that must be.

 What morals should you take from this long, rambling, profile?
-First, you should reach out to Jennelle if you need help networking.
-Second, if you take advantage of resources at Grinnell, you, too, can excel.
-Third, don't make assumptions.
-Fourth, build strength from obstacles.
+First (for students and alums (and maybe even faculty)), you should reach out to Jennelle if you need help networking.
+Second (for students), if you take advantage of resources at Grinnell, you, too, can excel.
+Third (for everyone) don't make assumptions.
+Fourth (for Grinnell faculty and staff), take time to understand the special challenges that first-gen students face.
+Fifth (for everyone), build strength from obstacles.
-Finally, if you choose me as an advisor, be prepared for chaos.
+Finally (for students), if you choose me as an advisor, be prepared for chaos.

 ---